 5. Technology Integration: Tools for Transformation

 Technology is no longer just a distraction; it’s a powerful tool for learning.
-Integrate educational technology platforms, apps, and digital resources to enhance engagement, personalize learning, and provide diverse learning pathways.
+Integrate educational technology platforms, apps, and digital resources to enhance engagement, e-learning, personalize learning, and provide diverse learning pathways.

 Example : Utilize online platforms like Kahoot or Quizlet for interactive quizzes and games.
 Encourage students to create presentations using multimedia tools like Canva or Google Slides.
 Explore virtual reality simulations for immersive learning experiences in history, science, or geography using innovative teaching techniques.